rocky-linux/documentation/docs/guides/email/02-basic-email-system.md

 !!! info

-    Without a database, Postfix and Dovecot can still work for a small installation.
+    Postfix and Dovecot can still work for a small installation without a database.

 ### Install and configure `bind`